AdguardTeam/AGLint/README.md

 ## Introduction

 `AGLint` is a universal adblock filter list parser, linter and converter.
-It supports all syntaxes currently in use: AdGuard, uBlock Origin and AdBlock / Adblock Plus. `AGLint` can be used as a command-line tool or as a TS/JS library in the Node.js or browser environment.
+It supports all syntaxes currently in use: AdGuard, uBlock Origin and Adblock Plus. `AGLint` can be used as a command-line tool or as a TS/JS library in the Node.js or browser environment.

 Our goal is to provide a tool that can be used by everyone who is interested in adblock filters.
 We want to make it easy to create and maintain filter lists.